vimcaw/tocbot/README.md

 ## Requirements

 This library uses **vanilla JavaScript**.
-It is less than 400 bytes of CSS and about 4Kb of JavaScript (minified and gzipped).
-The only dependency this script has is [Smooth Scroll](https://github.com/cferdinandi/smooth-scroll) (which has no dependencies).
+It is less than 350 bytes of CSS and about 3.6Kb of JavaScript (minified and gzipped).
+The only dependency this script has is [zenscroll](https://github.com/zengabor/zenscroll) (which is small and has no dependencies).

-This script works in **all modern browsers and IE 7+**.
+This script works in **all modern browsers and IE 9+**.

 Make sure rendered headings have id attributes, some markdown libraries (like [marked](https://github.com/chjj/marked)) already do this.